confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 primary_security_group_name = "<name of your primary security group>" OR primary_security_group_id = "<ID of your primary security group>"
 ```

+If you created your infrastructure using the other Terraform configurations included in this repo then you can find the ID of your SSH key in the output values of the `cluster` Terraform configuration, the ID of your peer pod VM image in the output values of the `podvm-image` Terraform configuration and the IDs of your VPC, subnet and security group in the output values of the `common` Terraform configuration.
+If you created these resources without using the Terraform configurations then you should find the names or IDs of these resources in your existing IBM Cloud infrastructure and provide them to the respective parameters.

 > **Hints:**
 > - The `instance_profile_name` optional variable sets the CPU architecture, number of vCPUs and memory of each peer pod virtual server instance.
 E.g., the `bz2-2x8` instance profile uses the s390x CPU architecture, has 2 vCPUs and 8 GiB of memory
 > - If you created the cluster based on an s390x architecture VSI image you must set the `instance_profile_name` parameter to the name of an s390x-architecture instance profile.
 E.g., if your cluster uses the **s390x** CPU architecture add the following line to the `terraform.tfvars` file